POPWorldMedia/POPForums/docs/azurekitlibrary.md

 ```
 Under the hood, this replaces the `PopForums.Sql` implementation of the search interfaces with those used for Azure Search.

-For use in the Azure functions, you'll need to set the `PopForums:Search:Provider` setting in the portal blade for the functions to `azuresearch`.
+For use in the Azure functions, you'll need to set the `PopForums:Search:Provider` (or `PopForums__Search__Provider` if it's Linux-based) setting in the portal blade for the functions to `azuresearch`.

 You'll also need to setup the right configuration values: